 British and Colonial/Post-Colonial Studies

 The British and colonial/post-colonial studies minor is an interdisciplinary program that focuses on the culture and history of Great Britain and its former and current colonies.
-The minor also provides a framework for investigating globalization and how British politics, economy, society and culture have influenced the world and continue to do so today.
+The minor also provides a framework for investigating globalization and how British politics, the economy, society, and culture have influenced the world and continue to do so today.

 Because the minor is interdisciplinary, you can take courses in departments from across the university in areas of study as diverse as art history, economics, journalism, geology, English, political science and more.